01010111/spinner/README.md

 - **animate_time_min**: how long a single item will stay on screen while the spinner is running at its fastest in seconds (suggested: 0.01)
 - **animate_time_max**: how long a single item will stay on screen while the spinner is running at its slowest in seconds (suggested: 0.6)
 - **spin_time**: if `show_every_list_item` is set to `false`, this is how long a spin will last in seconds (suggested: 6)

+To change the settings, open docs/settings.json, edit it, then commit the changes.
+Be careful to only edit the values of the settings.
+It should be live in a few minutes.